-The Corporation defines adjusted income from continuing operations, as reconciled to net income (loss) attributable to shareholders under IFRS, as net income (loss) attributable to shareholders before gain (loss) on valuation and translation of financial instruments, gain (loss) on litigation, charge for restructuring of operations and other items, impairment of goodwill and other assets, loss on debt refinancing, net of income tax related to adjustments and net income (loss) attributable to non-controlling interests related to adjustments, and before (loss) income from discontinued operations attributable to shareholders.
-Adjusted income from continuing operations, as defined above, is not a measure of results that is consistent with IFRS.
+The Corporation defines adjusted income from continuing operating activities, as reconciled to net income (loss) attributable to shareholders under IFRS, as net income (loss) attributable to shareholders before (loss) gain on valuation and translation of financial instruments, charge for restructuring of operations, litigation and other items, charge for impairment of goodwill and other assets, loss on debt refinancing, net of income tax related to adjustments and of net income attributable to non-controlling interest related to adjustments, and before the loss from discontinued operations attributable to shareholders.
+Adjusted income from continuing operating activities, as defined above, is not a measure of results that is consistent with IFRS.
 It should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.
-The Corporation uses adjusted income from continuing operations to analyze trends in the performance of its businesses.
+The Corporation uses adjusted income from continuing operating activities to analyze trends in the performance of its businesses.
 The above-listed items are excluded from the calculation of this measure because they impair the comparability of the financial results.
-Adjusted income from continuing operations is more representative for the purpose of forecasting income.
-The Corporation's definition of adjusted income from continuing operations may not be identical to similarly titled measures reported by other companies.
+Adjusted income from continuing operating activities is more representative for forecasting income.
+The Corporation's definition of adjusted income from continuing operating activities may not be identical to similarly titled measures reported by other companies.

-Table 3 provides a reconciliation of adjusted income from continuing operations to the net income (loss) attributable to shareholders measure used in Quebecor's consolidated financial statements.
-The consolidated financial information for the three-month periods ended December 31, 2015 and 2014 presented in Table 3 below is drawn from the unaudited consolidated statements of income.
+Table 3 provides a reconciliation of adjusted income from continuing operating activities to the net income (loss) attributable to shareholders measure used in Quebecor's consolidated financial statements.
+The consolidated financial information for the three-month periods ended December 31, 2016 and 2015 presented in Table 3 below is drawn from the unaudited consolidated statements of income.

-Reconciliation of the adjusted income from continuing operations measure used in this report to the net income (loss) attributable to shareholders measure used in the consolidated financial statements
+Reconciliation of the adjusted income from the continuing operating activities measure used in this report to the net income (loss) attributable to shareholders measure used in the consolidated financial statements

-Year ended December 31 hree months December 31 2015 2014 2015 2014 Adjusted income from continuing operations \$ 239.9 \$ 209.7 ; 58.0 \$ 50.6 Gain (loss) on valuation and translation of financial instruments 6.7 (94.7) (87.9) (93.2) Gain (loss) on litigation, charge for restructuring of operations and other items 116.9 (49.6) (8.0) (44.3) mpairment of goodwill and other assets (230.7) (81.0) (3.7) - Loss on debt refinancing (12.1) (18.7) - - Income taxes related to adjustments 1 2.8 15.5 4.0 1.7 Net income attributable to non-controlling interest related to adjustments 42.1 47.8 3.5 12.8 Discontinued operations (13.8) (59.1) (0.7) 12.9 Net income (loss) attributable to shareholders \$ 151.8 \$ (30.1) ę (34.8) \$ (59.5)
+Year ended December 31 endeo months mber 31

+2016 2015 201 6 2015

+Adjusted income from continuing operating

+activities \$ 305.5 \$ 239.9 \$ 84.7 \$ 58.0

+(Loss) gain on valuation and translation of

+financial instruments (70.3) 6.7 47.8 (87.9)

+Charge for restructuring of operations, litigation

+and other items (28.0) 116.9 (13.3) (8.0)

+Impairment of goodwill and other assets (40.9) (230.7) - (3.7)

+Loss on debt refinancing (7.3) (12.1) (7.3) -

+Income taxes related to adjustments 11.5 2.8 7.8 4.0

+Net income attributable to non-controlling interest

+related to adjustments 24.2 42.1 3.6 3.5

+Discontinued operations - (13.8) - (0.7)

+Net income (loss) attributable to shareholders \$ 194.7 \$ 151.8 \$ 123.3 \$ (34.8)

-1 Includes impact of fluctuations in income tax applicable to adjusted items, either for statutory reasons or in connection with tax transactions.
+Includes impact of fluctuations in income tax applicable to adjusted items, either for statutory reasons or in connection with tax transactions.